MarcusTSgithub/HeatBoxApp/README.md

 PS.
-Need to download "Firebase ESP32 Client" by Mobizt from the Arduino IDE Library Manager or from https://github.com/mobizt/Firebase-ESP32 for the ESP32 Arduino ino-file to work.
+Need to download "Firebase ESP32 Client" by Mobizt from the Arduino IDE Library Manager or from https://github.com/mobizt/Firebase-ESP32 for the ESP32 Arduino ino-file to work (shown how to do in the guide).